rohitnishad06/My-Portfolio-/README.md

-# Aditya Kumar Srivastava - Portfolio Website
+# Rohit - Portfolio Website

-This is a personal portfolio website of Aditya Kumar Srivastava built with React to showcase my experience, projects, skills, and certifications.
+This is a personal portfolio website of Rohit built with React to showcase my experience, projects, skills, and certifications.

 ## Features